Vikaspogu/blog/content/posts/kubernetes-home-cluster-traefik.md

 ### Traefik and Let’s Encrypt

-With a functioning cluster, and the networking setup complete, the next task is to deploy a reverse proxy to manage the application routing
+With a functioning cluster and the networking setup complete, the next task is to deploy a reverse proxy to manage the application routing

 In Kubernetes we can deploy an Ingress Controller to achieve this.
 An Ingress Controller is an implementation of a reverse proxy which listens for changes to KubernetesIngress resources and updates it’s configuration accordingly

-Traefik provide detailed [instructions](https://docs.traefik.io/v1.7/user-guide/kubernetes/) to get their implementation running, but I customised it slightly to get things working with my setup
+Traefik provides an detailed [instructions](https://docs.traefik.io/v1.7/user-guide/kubernetes/) on kubernetes implementation but I customised it slightly to get things working with my setup

 First create RoleBinding's